nesslinger-it/outlook-vba/README.md

 Outlook VBA-Extensions

 ## AddDateToSubject
-Simple Outlook VBA Script which adds the mail received date in the subject line of a MailMessage.
+Simple Outlook VBA Script which adds the mail received date in the subject line of a MailItem.
 Adds the date to all selected mails.
 If a slected item isn't a MailItem (e.g. MeetingItem / Calender-Entry) then a counter increase an displays a Message Box to the user.

 ### Example Integration in the Office Ribbon